 Lift carefully to avoid bruising.

-Sweet potatoes can be boiled, roasted or cut into chips; the shoots and leaves can be cooked and used as a spinach substitute.
+Eaten fresh sweet potatoes can be boiled, roasted or cut into chips; the shoots and leaves can be cooked and used as a spinach substitute.

 ‘O’Henry’: A compact variety, tubers develop as a cluster beneath the foliage.
 Ideal for containers.